Vodafone/vault-plugin-aead/README.md

 # LIMITATIONS AND TODO's
 * Choose between Autoscaling on AutoPilot or a fixed GKE cluster with a CUD.
 If autopilot chosen we need to fully understand the behaviour of the horizonal autoscaler.
 For example when a vault container is routed bulk data it can be near 100% cpu.
 But if 3/10 pods are at 100% does it scale up as 3 pods are max, or will it say on average it is 30% so we are fine - and what is the impact of this on performance and 'warm-up' time.
-* Choose between a sepertate vault per market (urghh) or a seperate engine per market (hurrah)
+* Choose between a seperate vault per market (urghh) or a seperate engine per market (hurrah).
+Confirm configs are seperate.
 * Test the mechanism such the config (ie Keys) are not destroyed when a new version of the plugin is created
 * Consider KMS encrypting the keys in consul.
 The downside to this is that unless column level batch ops are used, or some clever key caching and TTL is employed, every encryption or decryption operation will have to be retrieve the key (this is fine its in memory) but will also have to use KMS - billions of ops
 * Implement a keyset delete, and key disable endpoint